 The first thing you have to do is a flat floor surface made of concrete matching the desired size.
 This will be the floor of the gazebo and the anchor of the entire structure.
-To add strength to the concrete you can add some metal bars into the concrete floor.
+To add strength to the concrete you can add some metal bars to the concrete floor.

 Countersink screws to avoid it from interfering with other pieces of the gazebo.

-Now you have to fix to the wood traverse a side traverse (tagged in the photo).
-As explained in the previous step, fix to the wood traverse with the same big screws.
+Now you have to fix the wood traverse a side traverse (tagged in the photo).
+As explained in the previous step, fix the wood traverse with the same big screws.
 Do this step on both sides.

 The top side traverse is where the roof will be fixed.
 Since it’s a very heavy piece I used some ropes to keep the piece in place while my dad was slowly pushing the piece in position.

-The roof are needed to distribute the weight on the roof to the structure of the gazebo.
+The roof is needed to distribute the weight on the roof to the structure of the gazebo.
 I put a support every 55cm (21 inches).
 The width of the wood used is 4 inches.
 Every support is fixed to the structure with screws.